jtsteinbach/sandbox/README.md

 ### The rules

 - **Editing a file locks it to you.** There is no daemon; locks are claimed the next time any sandbox command scans the tree, and attributed to the actual editor (below).
+- **A held file is read-only to everyone else.** Taking a lock drops the file's group and other write bits (keeping the holder's own), so another person's editor refuses to save over it in the first place — the lock is enforced by the file system, not only discovered afterward.
+Releasing the lock — by save, `sb unlock`, expiry, or `sb undo -p` — restores the exact permission bits the file had before.
-- **While you hold a lock, your bytes are the file.** Anyone may open and edit it, and nothing stops them typing.
-But on the next sandbox command their version is put back on disk to yours.
-Their rejected bytes are stored and named in the journal, so `sb salvage <hash> [<path>]` writes them out again: the revert refuses to let a second writer's copy become the version of record, and destroys nothing.
+- **If a foreign write lands anyway, your bytes win.** A shared login, a writable parent directory, or root can get past the permission bits.
+When that happens the next sandbox command puts your version back on disk, stores the rejected bytes, and names them in the journal, so `sb salvage <hash> [<path>]` writes them out again: the revert refuses to let a second writer's copy become the version of record, and destroys nothing.
 - **Only you can save it.** Everyone else's `sb save` skips your locked files entirely, whatever is on disk. `sb save --global-force` is the deliberate exception, and the journal says so.
 - **Your own later edits move the lock forward.** Each command that notices you changed the file again records the new content as the protected one and restarts the expiry clock.
 - **A lock ends** when you `sb save` it, when you put the file back the way it was saved (nothing left to protect), or after an hour of inactivity (`SB_LOCK_TTL`, default 3600 seconds).